Prompt Engineering Guide: 5 Best Practices That Actually Work

 FORMAT: exact output shape

-A faster way to check
+A faster way to find the gaps

 Three free reports per day.
 No signup.